reportportal/docs/src/md/src/GettingStarted/Integrations.md

 If you want to integrate ReportPortal with these external systems, and you can not find a needed tab on the Project Settings, please check the section in documentation [Plugins](https://reportportal.io/docs/Plugins).

-Integration configurations can be added on the global level (for all projects on the instance) on the Administrate area or the project level (only for one project) on Project Settings.
+Integration configurations can be added on the global level (for all projects on the instance) in the Administrate section or the project level (only for one project) on Project Settings.

-If you have another configuration than others project have or you want to integrate only your project with an external system, you should perform the next actions:
+If you have another configuration than other projects have or you want to integrate only your project with an external system, you should perform the next actions:

-1. Login ReportPortal as PROJECT MANAGER or ADMIN
+1. Log in to ReportPortal as PROJECT MANAGER or ADMIN

 2. Go to Project settings > Integrations